Nuremberg–Erfurt high-speed railway

 The Nuremberg–Erfurt high-speed railway is a 191 km German high-speed railway, between Nuremberg and Erfurt.
 The line is listed in Germany's federal transport plan as Verkehrsprojekt Deutsche Einheit Nr. ("German Unity transport project no") 8.1 and is a section of the high-speed route between Berlin and Munich and a section of the line connecting Italy and Scandinavia in the European Union's Trans-European Rail network.
 It consists of an upgraded line between Nuremberg and Ebensfeld and a new line between Ebensfeld and Erfurt.
-The journey time between Erfurt and Nuremberg will be reduced to approximately one hour and 20 minutes after completion.
+The journey time between Erfurt and Nuremberg has been reduced to approximately one hour and 20 minutes after completion.

 The planning began in 1991 and construction started in April 1996.
 Three years later construction was stopped by the new SPD-Green coalition government formed after the 1998 election and only recommenced in 2002.
 The new line was opened at the timetable change on 10 December 2017.
 The timing of the final commissioning of the upgraded section is still uncertain.